epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s_new_beamline.md

 :::

-Up until now the tutorials have been deploying IOCs to the local docker or podman instance on your workstation.
+Up until now the tutorials have been deploying IOCs to the local docker or docker instance on your workstation.
 In this tutorial we look into setting up a Kubernetes cluster for a beamline and deploying a test IOC there.

 The advantage of using Kubernetes is that it is a production grade container